microsoft/node-api-dotnet/README.md

 var nodejs = nodejsPlatform.CreateEnvironment();

 nodejs.Run(() => {
-    // Use require() to load a module, then call a function on it.
+    // Import a module property, then call a function on it. var example1 = nodejs.Import("example-npm-package", "ExampleObject");
-    JSValue require = JSValue.Global["require"];
-    var example1 = require.Call(default, "example-npm-package").GetProperty("ExampleClass");
     example1.CallMethod("exampleMethod");

-    // Call the same function using the imported interface. var example2 = nodejs.Import<IExample>();
+    // Import the module property using an interface, and call the same function. var example2 = nodejs.Import<IExample>("example-npm-package", "ExampleObject");
     example2.ExampleMethod();
 });
 ```

-> Note: The `[JSImport]` attribute is in development.
-Until it is available, it is possible
-to create an interface adapter for a JS value with a little more code.

 In the future, it may be possible to automatically generate .NET API definitions from TypeScript
 type definitions.